 If you're looking to make the step from an HND to a degree, you should be eligible for a student loan - provided you've not studied for an undergraduate degree before.
 Get more information about student loans and finance.

 Institutions also offer bursaries or scholarships to students.
-Payments - either through instalments or lump sums - can be made to students for a variety of reasons, such as a scholarship for sporting excellence or financial support to help students from a poor background fulfil their academic potential.
+Payments can be made to students for a variety of reasons, such as a scholarship for sporting excellence or financial support to help students from a poor background fulfil their academic potential.
 Get in touch with your chosen institution to find out if you meet their eligibility criteria.

-For those looking to eventually pursue a postgraduate degree, funding may be available for this too.
-There are many options when it comes to financial help for Masters students, so find out more at funding postgraduate study.
+For those with ambitions to pursue a postgraduate degree, funding may be available for this too.
+There are many possibilities when it comes to financial help for Masters students, so discover what's available at funding postgraduate study.

 What do other HND graduates do?

-Almost a fifth (19%) of recent HND graduates studied business studies, while 7% studied either computer science or electronic and electrical engineering.
+According to the Higher Education Statistics Agency, almost a fifth of recent HND graduates studied business studies, while 7% studied either computer science or electronic and electrical engineering.
 General engineering (5%) and hospitality, leisure, sport, tourism and transport (4%) were also popular choices.

 Almost half of HND graduates were in further study six months after graduation, with the majority (91%) studying towards a first degree.